billdagou/exit_popup/README.md

-# exit_popup
+# TYPO3 Extension: Exit Popup

-A Bootstrap Modal based popup viewhelper when exiting in TYPO3
+Popup a Bootstrap Modal when people try to leave the page.